teddyzeenny/website/source/guides/ember-inspector/data.md

 If you are using a data library that supports the Ember Inspector such as Ember Data, you can inspect your models by clicking on the `Data` menu.

-When you open the data tab, you will see a list of model types defined in your application.
+When you open the Data tab, you will see a list of model types defined in your application.
 Each model type has the number loaded records next to it.
 You can click on one type to view all of its loaded records.